Link199292/auto-mining/readme.md

 ## directory.txt

 At beginning this is just an empty txt file.
-You could manually insert the main directory as plain text (e.g. C:\Users\username\miner), or just start the script and let it ask for the desired directory (this is going to write and read from the first line of config.txt).
+You could manually insert the position of the .bat file as plain text (e.g. C:\Users\username\miner\lolMiner_v1.28a_Win64\1.28a\mine_eth.bat), or just start the script and let it ask for the desired one (this is going to write and read from the first line of config.txt).
 This script is provided with an auto-check of the latest version available (it means that you are going to be warned in the terminal and in the logs.txt file if your version differs to the latest available).
 To avoid issues with this feature I suggest you to stick to the following structure:

+lolminer:
 - \Miner
-    - \lolMiner_v1.20_Win64
-        - \eth_mine.bat
     - \lolMiner_v1.28a_Win64
+        - 1.28a
             - \eth_mine.bat

+t-rex:
+- \Miner
+    -\t-rex-0.20.3-win
+        -\ETH-ethermine.bat

 **Please remember to manually insert your custom wallet** within the bat file

 ## requirements.txt

-list of packages required (py -m pip install -r requirements.txt)
+list of packages required